daneldat/howtoadult/README.md

 This was developed for IT-280B at St.Bonaventure University. <br />

-## Some Background Information

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## React Router
 This app uses react router, a collection of navigational components that compose declaritively within the website. <br />